• Skip to primary navigation

 This pumpkin bundt cake with cream cheese filling will be the star of your Thanksgiving celebrations.
 It’s a perfectly spiced pumpkin cake with pecans and a cream cheese centre.
 So delicious and full of the warm, cozy flavours of fall.

 (Want to skip baking this holiday season?
-Try this no-bake pumpkin cheesecake with gingersnap crust.
-Make ahead, serve when you’re ready, no oven necessary.)
+Try this no bake pumpkin cheesecake bars.
+Make ahead, serve when you’re ready, no oven necessary.
+And check this out for cheap Thanksgiving side dishes to complete your Thanksgiving menu.)

 Jump To hide